General Information for Ph.D. degree in Asian Literature, Religion, and Culture

 the combined Verbal and Quantitative sections, the Verbal score should be 153 or above.
 GRE scores are valid

-for only five years.
-Any exams taken before 2009 will not be accepted.
-Please note: effective in August 2011,
+for only three years.
+Any exams taken before 2011 will not be accepted.

 Foreign nationals, whose native language is not English, must take the TOEFL exam and score at least as

 follows: Writing 20; Listening 15; Reading 20; Speaking 22.
 TOEFL scores are valid for only two years.

 For the Fall 2015 admission cycle, we will only accept exams taken 2013 and later.
 Any applications where the TOEFL